icon-project/icon-project.github.io/docs/wallet.md

 ### Using Python SDK
 #### Create an account
 KeyWallet is an object representing an account.
-Below code creates a new KeyWallet instance.
-Internally, private-public key pair is generated.
+The code below creates a new KeyWallet instance.
+Internally, a private-public key pair is generated.

 ```python
 wallet = KeyWallet.create()